ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 _Frightened, Mac steps back, ready to return to the party.
 But before he can leave, a group of kids emerges from the fog--MOLLY, ASHER, and others, including MISTY (13).
 They move purposefully, faces serious._

-_Molly steps forward, focusing on Mac._
+_Makayla steps forward, focusing on Mac._

 **MAKAYLA**
 _(firm, yet urgent)_

 > Mac, give me that shovel.

 _Mac hesitates, then nods and grabs a nearby shovel.
-As he hands it over, Molly turns to the group, her expression shifting to leadership._
+As he hands it over, Makayla turns to the group, her expression shifting to leadership._

 **MAKAYLA**
 _(lowering her voice)_

 > Alright, we move quickly.
-Asher, you're on lookout on the outer banks.
-Misty, handles all aspects of the bait.
-Set the traps near the tall grass.
+Asher, you're on the lookout on the outer banks.
+Misty, you are on the handling of all aspects bait.
+Set the traps near the tall grass and make sure the cameras are rolling - Mac - you have to make sure the cameras are rolling too - there will be multiple cameras - and we all will be rolling.

 _The other kids nod, following Molly's lead.
 Mac watches, intrigued and nervous._

 **MAKAYLA**
 _(softly, reassuring)_

-> You with us, Mac?
+> You there Mac, Mac?

 _Mac takes a deep breath and nods._

 **MAKAYLA**

-> Let's go.
+> Alright.

-_The kids, led by Molly, move deeper into the tall grass, toward the tallest grass where the coast drops off into the sea.
+_The kids, led by Makayla, move deeper into the tall grass, toward the tallest grass where the coast drops off into the sea.
 The fog thickens, and the air grows colder._

 ---